jhpyle/docassemble/_docs/config.md

 {% endhighlight %}

-Each [YAML] file listed under `words` must be in the form of a dictionary in which the keys are languages ([ISO-639-1] codes) and the values are dictionaries with the translations of words or phrases.
+Each [YAML] file listed under `words` must be in the form of a dictionary in which the keys are languages ([ISO-639-1] or [ISO-639-3] codes) and the values are dictionaries with the translations of words or phrases.

 Assuming the following is the content of the `data/sources/words.yml` file in [`docassemble.base`]: